redhat-et/whisper-self-hosted-llm/README.md

-# Self-Hosted LLMs
+# Whisper Self-Hosted LLM

-This repo contains artifacts that can be used to build and run LLM (Large Language Model) services locally on your laptops using containerization methods.
+This repo contains artifacts that can be used to build and run the [Whisper LLM](https://github.com/openai/whisper) (Large Language Model) service locally on your laptops using containerization methods.
 These containerized LLM services can be used to help developers quickly prototype new LLM based applications, without the need for relying on any other externally hosted services.